1. Introduction

 8.1 Q: What is the maximum USB drive size the BMP6 can read?

-A: The BMP6 supports USB drives up to 32GB, but many users find that smaller drives (1–2GB or even 500MB) are recognized more quickly and reliably.
-Formatting your USB to FAT32 and keeping only essential embroidery files on the drive can help prevent read errors.
+A: Up to 32GB.
+Many users find that smaller drives (1–2GB or even 500MB) are recognized more quickly and reliably.
+Formatting to FAT32 and storing only embroidery files helps prevent read errors.

 8.2 Q: Is the Babylock BMP6 compatible with Brother PR600 accessories and files?

-A: Yes, the BMP6 and Brother PR600 are virtually identical in capabilities, differing mainly in color and branding.
-Both support the same file formats (PES, DST, PHC, PEC) and are compatible with most accessories and hoops designed for either model.
-This makes it easy to share designs and upgrade accessories between the two.
+A: Yes.
+The BMP6 and Brother PR600 are virtually identical in capabilities, differing mainly in color and branding.
+Both support PES, DST, PHC, and PEC and work with many of the same accessories and hoops.

 8.3 Q: How can I prevent or address plastic component degradation on my BMP6?